raulromero2968-svg/apex-intelligence-center/CONTRIBUTING.md

    pnpm patch:check   # optional dry run
    pnpm patch:apply   # applies diff + runs golden loop
    ```

+## Production Guardrails

+All contributors must adhere to the following production guardrails:

+- **Do not add columns in code without updating `apps/web/src/db/schema.ts` and creating a migration in `apps/web/prisma/migrations`**: Every column referenced in code must have a schema entry and a migration.
+Schema drift will cause CI to fail.

+- **Do not bypass `verify-barrels` or `verify-schema-sync.ts`**: These verification scripts are mandatory and must pass before any code is merged.

+- **Ensure new features pass the full CI pipeline before requesting review**: The CI pipeline includes lint → verify-barrels → verify-schema-sync → verify-drizzle-syntax → test → build.
+All steps must pass.

+- **Preserve LangChain safety**: Only use supported LangChain packages.
+No experimental imports allowed.

+- **Maintain barrel-only imports**: All `src/lib` imports must use barrel exports via `@/lib/*`.
+No deep imports.

+- **Maintain Sentry release integrity**: All production deployments must create a Sentry release via `scripts/create-sentry-release.ts` after each deploy.

 ## Branch Rules
 - `main` is protected.
 Required checks include: build, typecheck, repo sanity, bundle/route/css/media budgets, bundle delta, library watchlist, and the CI summary job.